llSourcell/Bitcoin_Mining_Shoes/README.md

 receive a shoutout in my next video.
 There will only be one winner, the more creative and educational your project, the higher your chance of winning.
 Good luck!

-## Overview

-This is the code for "Bitcoin Mining Shoes in 4 minutes" on Youtube by Siraj Raval.

 ## Hardware Dependencies
 - Raspberry Pi Pico
 - ESP8266 WiFi Module